by Kara Kimbrough

 “Chilly enough for a little chili?”
-These and other clichés were served up as often as the thick bowls of aromatic beef, tomatoes, and seasonings at a recent chili cook-off where I served as a judge.
-Besides sampling enough chili to satisfy my cravings for a while, I learned a lot about the dish we call a soup, stew, and main dish.
-Along the way, I gathered a few recipes to test and pass along to you.
+These and other clichés were served up as often as the thick bowls of aromatic beef, tomatoes, and seasonings at a recent chili cook-off where EDM contributor Kara Kimbrough served as a judge.
+Besides sampling enough chili, she learned a lot about the dish we call a soup, stew, and main dish.
+Along the way, she also gathered a few recipes to test and pass along.

 First, veteran chili cook-off chefs say we’re got it all wrong.
 We’re used to filling our chili pots with a mixture of tomatoes, ground beef, beans, and spices.
 The first chili dish ladled into a tin pan over a campfire somewhere out west on the American frontier was a totally different dish from the familiar red concoction we enjoy today.